A good pair of Timberland boots is going to cost you a substantial amount of money.

 Inspect the boots.
-Specifically look for any spots that may need special attention.
+Look for any spots that may need special attention.
 Cleaning Timberland boots is not as simple as tossing them in the sink and scrubbing away.
 You have to know what sort of dirt you are dealing with.

 If the boots have stuck dirt on them, remove that first.
 You can knock them against each other so that any mud flakes fall away.
-Do not forget the bottom of the shoes, the soles.
+Don’t forget to clean the bottom of the shoes, the soles.

 Because of the treads, most of the solid dirt is going to be stuck there.
 Remove it by using a blunt stick or a blunt piece of metal.
 This will help you scrub the dirt away without damaging the soles of the boots.